 1. Hill's Prescription Diet k/d Chicken Dry Dog Food

-Dogs with kidney concerns often lose interest in food, making it tough to maintain proper nutrition.
-A dry food that encourages eating while supporting kidney function can make daily feeding less stressful for both pets and owners.
+Dogs with kidney failure often experience reduced appetite, making it challenging to maintain proper nutrition.
+A dry food that encourages eating can be a practical solution for these cases.

-- Enhanced Appetite Trigger: Formulated to stimulate eating in dogs with reduced appetite
+- Enhanced Appetite Trigger (E.A.T.): Designed to stimulate eating in dogs with poor appetite

-- ActivBiome+ Kidney Defense: Proprietary prebiotic blend aids gut and kidney health
+- ActivBiome+ Kidney Defense: Proprietary prebiotic blend to support gut and kidney health

 - Supports lean muscle maintenance